-Java design pattern: Prototype
+Java design pattern Prototype

 Today we will take a look at another Java design pattern from the category of patterns for creating objects (creational patterns) – Prototype.

-Read more – a series of design patterns:
+Read more about other design patterns:

 What problem does the Prototype design pattern solve?